How to make a Family budget and manage the Household accounts | Cash Manager (Free)

 Check the difference between balance and budget

-For more control over your performance, you can go to the Categories table and look at the Budget Diff. column, which shows you, for each category, the difference between the real balances and the values you had budgeted.
+For more control over your performance, you can go to the Categories table and look at the Diff.
+Budget column, which shows you, for each category, the difference between the real balances and the values you had budgeted.
 In this way you have an additional indicator to understand if you are following the budget well and to make better decisions.

-Compare the forecast with the report and analyze
+Compare the forecast with the report

 During the year you can compare at any time your current situation with the budget, to understand if and where you are spending more, in order to adapt your buying habits and save more!
 At the end of the year you can make the final comparison between the actual report and the budget to see if you have achieved the desired savings.